vmwarelab/cci/Opencart/README.md

 ```

-## 2. Switch Context to CCS as your default Context
+## 2. Switch Context to cci as your default Context

 ```
-kubectl config use-context ccs
+kubectl config use-context cci
 ```
-Note: the CCS context is the CCI managment context where you can create and manage all the CCI building blocks.
+Note: the cci context is the CCI managment context where you can create and manage all the CCI building blocks.

 ## 3. Create a Supervisor Namespace
 ( Can also be Done in the Aria Automation Service Broker UI)